Special Circumstances Request for Preliminary Review

 You will be notified whether or not your special circumstance is eligible for further consideration.

 Due to heavy workload in the Spring and Summer, final processing of eligible requests occurs according to this schedule:

-- For newly admitted freshmen: After July 1
+- For newly admitted freshmen and transfers: After July 1

 - For credential students beginning their student teaching: After August 1

 - For continuing SSU students: After October 1